mweiherer/zero2hero/README.md

     year={2023}
 }
 ```
 Also, if our work helps you with your research, please consider adding us to the author list.

+## Contact
-In case you have any questions or suggestions for further improvements, please e-mail us.
+In case you have any questions or suggestions for further improvements, please e-mail us (maximilian.weiherer@fau.de xor bernhard.egger@fau.de).
 We may respond!